 This comes as no such surprise for many, especially those in the manufacturing and services sectors who have been making huge strides in embracing automation and turning smart.
 Digital transformation has been making plenty of strides in the business world, and with data making processes smart – the more data an organization has, the smarter they are.

-is the huge, voluminous amounts of unstructured and semi-structured data collected over years, and is usually loosely structured and widely distributed.
+Big data is the huge, voluminous amounts of unstructured and semi-structured data collected over years, and is usually loosely structured and widely distributed.
 Big data incorporates sheer volume, speed, velocity, diversity and complexity within data accumulation, and can be hard to process or handle through traditional database management tools.

 It is generated from a variety of sources, such as social networks, sensor networks, internet text and documents, studies and records among many other avenues.
 The vast amount that is generated via connected devices enables organizations to accumulate data of all kinds.